-My My main areas of research focus on the integration of evolutionary theory into the social sciences, in particular archaeology and anthropology.
+My main areas of research focus on the integration of evolutionary theory into the social sciences, in particular archaeology and anthropology.

-No one thinks or works in a vacuum, and over the years I've benefited from collaborative interactions with numerous archaeologists and other social scientists, especially Lee Lyman and Todd VanPool (University of Missouri), Alex Mesoudi (University of Exeter), Mark Collard (Simon Fraser University), Kevin Laland (St Andrews University), Alex Bentley (University of Houston), Camila Caiado (Durham University), and Buz Brock (University of Wisconsin).
+Over the years I've benefited from collaborative interactions with numerous other archaeologists and social scientists, including Lee Lyman and Todd VanPool (University of Missouri), Alex Mesoudi (University of Exeter), Mark Collard (Simon Fraser University), Kevin Laland (St Andrews University), and David Meltzer (Southern Methodist University).

 © 2016 — Curators of the University of Missouri.
 All rights reserved.
 DMCA and other copyright information.
 An equal opportunity/access/affirmative action/pro-disabled and veteran employer.
 Published by the College of Arts & Science.
 Contact Web Group